Dogs gotta bark.

 Where are you from?
 Halifax.
 On the Canadian east coast, where, after living half my life in Toronto, I now have my home and studios.
 From my travels I would love to have lived in Italy, but after years of returning to Nova Scotia for summer studio time I decided to make that my creative centre far from the madding crowd.

 What can you tell us about the art community there?
-The kitchen is designated as the favourite place for the commentary to share or challenge ideas.
+The culture of Nova Scotia is rife with a sea of artists – and the kitchen (or pub) is usually designated as the favourite place to share or challenge ideas.

 What are the challenges you face?
 It's like swimming laps – a solitary exercise of repetition, of meditation and trying not to drown in your own thoughts.